 2

-The main difference is this: ULIP protects your life and also grows your money through investments.
+The main difference between term insurance and ULIP is: ULIP protects your life and also grows your money through investments.
 Meanwhile, term insurance is a simple life cover that only helps your family financially if something happens to you, but doesn’t grow your savings.

 3